 If you visited Brisbane with a departing international flight you’re in luck- Brisbane artist Sebastian Moody’s text-based work will see you off from the International Terminal.
 Intended as a farewell travel blessing, Keep the Sunshine 2014 bids travelers goodbye with friendliness, warmth, and kindness.
 ‘Sunshine’ as a metaphor for a good life, health, and positivity encourages outgoing passengers to reflect upon what might be kept and taken with them.

-This article was produced for The Culture Trip; an online travel and leisure site.
+This paper was produced for The Culture Trip; an online travel and leisure site.

 Thanks must be extended to The Culture Trip for enabling the opportunity to provide review.